JanWerth/KitchenApp-MobileEngineering/readme.md

 <img src="https://user-images.githubusercontent.com/64210185/122637108-3336fb80-d0ed-11eb-8446-4455075aafe1.jpg" width="500">
 <img src="https://user-images.githubusercontent.com/64210185/122637115-37631900-d0ed-11eb-847d-bb2720b8334c.jpg" width="500">

 When you click on the `Add more information` button you are presented with the full form.
 The form consist of an additional text input field for the product's `brand name`, three pickers for the `category`, the `location` where the product is stored and the `onfection type`.
 Additionally, you can select an `expiration date` and set the item to `open`.
 This will automatically open the expiration date picker with a maximum date set in week.
 (By selecting today's date in the expiration date picker the date will be set to `Not selected`).
 Furthermore, fresh products (selected `Fresh` in the confection type picker) will provide you with two additional fields: a `ripeness` picker to selects the item's ripeness and a `frozen` switch.
-By switching it to frozen the expiration date will be set to in 6 months from today.
+By switching it to frozen the expiration date will be set to 6 months from today.

 https://user-images.githubusercontent.com/64210185/122636930-1ea63380-d0ec-11eb-95c8-b8a5bf220f48.mp4

 #### Inserting data by scanning a barcode

 You can also insert a product by scanning its barcode.
-To use this feature you have to agree to the usage of you camera asked by the app the first time you launch it (if you decline it will ask you everytime you open the app, except if you choose `Deny and don't ask again`).
+To use this feature you have to agree to the usage of you camera asked by the app the first time you launch it (if you decline it, it will ask you everytime you open the app, except if you choose `Deny and don't ask again`).

 <img src="https://user-images.githubusercontent.com/64210185/122636949-3aa9d500-d0ec-11eb-9d61-d63c76181efc.jpg" width="500">